 - Prevent your cat from shutting its mouth

 If your cat’s fangs (canines) are wobbly, it’s likely because of dropped canines.
 As cats get older, their canines drop down because the gum attachments become weak and worn.
 This causes the teeth to become wobbly and painful, requiring veterinary removal.
 A dropped canine is the leading cause for why an old cat lost a canine tooth without warning.

 If you notice your cat’s tooth is loose or your cat’s tooth is sticking out, you mustn’t leave it to get worse.
 However, you mustn’t pull it out yourself, either.
 If you do, you risk hurting your cat and causing permanent nerve damage from where you lack the skills required to remove it properly.

 Not only that, but loose teeth sometimes signify a serious health condition, such as oral tumors and dental disease.
 Pulling out the tooth can make your cat’s health issue even worse.

 Instead of risking further problems, contact your vet, who will place your cat under anesthetic and remove the teeth safely and without pain.
 They’ll also treat any underlying dental issues.
-However, bear in mind that senior cats don’t always do so well under anesthetic.
+However, remember that senior cats don’t always do so well under anesthetic.

 How To Prevent Cats From Losing Their Teeth

-To ensure your senior cat retains all of its teeth for as long as possible, start practicing dental hygiene methods as early as you can to prevent tooth problems from occurring later on in life.
+To ensure your senior cat retains all of its teeth for as long as possible, start practicing dental hygiene methods as early as possible to prevent tooth problems from occurring later in life.
 Without teeth, eating and drinking become difficult, affecting the quality of your cat’s life.
 You can prevent tooth loss with the following methods:

 Brushing your cat’s teeth is one of the best ways to prevent dental disease and tooth loss.
 It’s easier to introduce brushing from a young age, but if your cat is already in its advanced stages of life, you can still teach your pet to get used to it.